As America Waits Out An Uncertain Election, Much Of The World Sees Chaos

 Christabel Portuphy, who works for the government of Ghana in London, was concerned about the president's false claims of victory and fraud.

-"It's going to get his supporters also believing that he's won," said Portuphy, who is from Ghana.
+"It's going to get his supporters also believing that he's won," Portuphy said.
 "It creates chaos in the country.
 I think he should just wait, be patient and trust the system."

 The director of Italy's Institute of International Affairs in Rome, Nathalie Tocci, said if a contested U.S. election ends up in the courts and leads to violence, it would further damage America's standing and undermine democracy here in Europe.